 Table of Contents

 Tableau embedded analytics means integrating Tableau’s robust data visualization and analytics features into your own software.
 Instead of using a separate BI tool, users see dashboards and charts right where they work.
+You can embed using:- JavaScript API: Perfect if you want interactive dashboards in a web application.
+Control style, user interactions, and events.

 - REST API: Ideal for large-scale management—user provisioning, automated report refreshes, and deeper integrations.